YassineTk/Docs-provider/README.md

 Replace:
 - `/path/to/` with the absolute path to your docs-provider directory
 - `/path/to/your/documentation.md` with the path to your markdown documentation file
+### No rebuild is required after updating your Markdown documentation.

 ## Cursor Rules Configuration